Axel-Y-TR/meteorological_data_collection/README.md

 Constructs a dictionary data_w containing the collected weather data along with the city ID, name, coordinates, and insertion time.
 Inserts the weather data into the 'weather' collection.

+There is a 3 second time sleep to ensure that the api does not exceed 60 calls/minute.

 Success Message and Connection Closing:

 After data collection is complete, it prints a success message indicating the successful collection of data.